 (a) Award amounts reflect grant date fair market value of DSUs as calculated in accordance with the deferred share unit plan.
-The fair market value is based on the value of a share on the market (TSX or NYSE) with the highest trading volume for the five-day or twenty-day (as applicable to the process at the time of grant) preceding the grant date.
+The fair market value is based on the value of a share on the market (TSX) for the five-day or twenty-day (as applicable to the process at the time of grant) preceding the grant date.
 The number of DSUs is calculated by dividing the DSU award value by the fair market value.

-(b) Mr. Ferron was Chair of the Board for 2023.
+(b) Mr. Ferron was Chair of the Board for 2024.

-(c) Mr. Pinney was Chair of the Audit Committee and Lead Director for 2023.
+(c) Mr. Pinney was Chair of the Audit & Risk Committee and Lead Director for 2024.

-(d) Mr. Pollesel was Chair of the Operations Committee for 2023.
+(d) Mr. Pollesel was Chair of the Operations Committee for 2024.

-(e) Ms. Saint-Laurent was Chair of the Governance and Sustainability Committee for 2023.
+(e) Ms. Saint-Laurent was Chair of the Governance and Sustainability Committee for 2024.

-(f) Mr. Stan was Chair of the Human Resources and Compensation Committee for 2023.
+(f) Mr. Stan was Chair of the Human Resources and Compensation Committee for 2024.